federated-research/5S-TES-Workbench/README.md

 wb = Workbench()
 ```

+## Validation

+Before building or submitting any task, you must validate your configuration and credentials by calling `wb.validate()`.

 ### Required Params

 This section explains the required parameters to validate the user before building the TES message and submitting into the submission layer of the 5S-TES.

 The required parameters are structured into two types.

+#### Config Params

-- **Config Params:** The configuration parameters are required to establish a connection to the TES endpoint, MinIO storage and define which TREs the task will be submitted to.
+ The configuration parameters are required to establish a connection to the TES endpoint, MinIO storage and define which TREs the task will be submitted to.

     | Parameter | Description |
     | --- | --- |